-Effective season 2019, U.S. Ski & Snowboard has reintroduced a "non-scored Student membership".
-The membership is designed for students 14-24, prior to Dec.
-31 of the competition year.
-This membership is primarily intended for interscholastic and intercollegiate racing.
-This membership provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
-However, as the name implies it does not include access to the U.S. Ski & Snowboard National Points List.
+U.S. Ski & Snowboard's "Non-Scored Athlete membership" is designed for athletes 14-24 years of age, as of December 31 of the current competition season.
+This membership is primarily intended for interscholastic and intercollegiate racing and provides access to all levels of U.S. Ski & Snowboard scored and non-scored.
+However, as the name implies it does not include access to the U.S. Ski & Snowboard National Points List (NPL).